0xEF2003/thread-sync-volatile/report.md

 * Sam: before = 10 after = -2
 * Xiangming: before = 10 after = 3
 * Ilaria: before = 10 after = -2

+The output does not make sense if we were ordering tickets in real life, but it makes very much sense taken into consideration that this is (naive) multithreading.
+Two things (at least) contribute to making this confusing.
+Since all threads start simultaneously and don't finish quickly enough to update `availableTickets` before another thread starts, all threads believe there are 10 tickets available (which is technically true but not intuitive).
+Then since everyone believes there are 10 tickets available, there's no li

 ```java
 // Creating 4 threads